At Greenpeace Action Camp, a vision of the movement we want

 But despite the challenges, the activists at camp worked to recognize each other as allies.

 The skills that the activists learned at camp will be crucial tools.
-Theyll help a new generation of activists with Greenpeace and other groups confront environmental injustice at sea
+Theyll help a new generation of activists with Greenpeace and other groups confront environmental injustice at sea, on land and in the air.

 But beyond the climbing harnesses, boats, blockade gear and paintbrushes, the new alliances we formed may have been the most powerful tool that any of us added to our collective arsenal last week.